cardano-foundation/cardano-token-registry/README.md

 Users and applications can query this registry through an API at `https://tokens.cardano.org/metadata`.

-The API documentation can be generated from the [OpenAPI specification](https://github.com/input-output-hk/metadata-server/blob/master/specifications/api/openapi.yaml).
+The API documentation and source code for the server implementation is available with the [offchain-metadata-tools](https://github.com/input-output-hk/offchain-metadata-tools).

-Use of this API is subject to the [API Terms of Use](API_Terms_of_Use.md).
+Use of the `https://tokens.cardano.org/metadata` API is subject to the [API Terms of Use](API_Terms_of_Use.md).

 ## Step-by-Step Guide